← Back to Insights

 Deal structure is more important than exchange coverage or team size.
 It determines whether your market maker's incentives are aligned with yours or working against you.
 If you want to understand the mechanics of token loan agreements in depth — including call option ladders and red flags to watch for — the founder's guide to token loan deals covers it fully.

 Under a token loan model, the market maker borrows 1 to 1.5 percent of circulating supply and only profits if your token performs.
-Under a multi-mandate model where the market maker is also an investor, your token allocation can become both a liquidity position and a proprietary trading position, which creates conflicts that no amount of professionalism can fully resolve.
+Under a multi-mandate model where the market maker is also an investor, your token allocation can serve both a liquidity function and an investment function — which creates incentive tensions worth understanding and clarifying in writing before you sign.

 ✓ Token Loan Model